tasko-products/php-codestyle/README.md

 As a team, we agreed that the order in which the assertion functions are declared is also important.
-In the tests in the Arrange section, we always start with the providing with assertions and their mocks first.
-This is followed by the expects assertions before the initialization of the class under test.
+In the tests in the Arrange section, we always start with the providing with/without assertions and their mocks.
+Followed by the expects assertions before the initialization of the class under test.
 Mocks that have with/without & expects assertions are an exception.
 If they occur, they should be placed between the with/without assertions and the expects assertions.
 Again, the with and without assertions are defined on the mock